biomedisa/hernia-repair/README.md

 ```

 #### __Configure the config file__
-Check all paths in the `config_base.py` file.
-If any path in this file needs to be adjusted, you must create a copy of the `hernia-repair\config_base.py` file:
+Configuration paths are stored in the `config_base.py` file.
+If you want to adjust any path in this file, you must first create a copy of the `hernia-repair\config_base.py` file:
 ```
 copy %Userprofile%\git\hernia-repair\config_base.py %Userprofile%\git\hernia-repair\config.py
 ```